mmm111mmm/RockLobster/README.md

 1.0.x
 * Turn off looking for git repo updates
-* Better configuration file error reporting
+* Better configuration-file / template names error reporting
 * Specifying leading and ending text for text around paginated number in filename
 * Allow git commit date to be the first commit data, not the latest